What I’ve Achieved

 Austin Virtual Workers

-In ATX began as a pet project to improve my descriptive writing style.
+ATX.Live began as a pet project (In ATX) to improve my descriptive writing style.
 Over the course of a year it has grown significantly.
-From it’s humble beginnings it has partnered with some of the largest tech groups in Austin, including Austin Digital Jobs, as well as some of Austin’s greatest writers to deliver high-quality content about the live music capital of the world.
+From it’s humble beginnings it has partnered with some of the largest tech groups in Austin, including Austin Digital Jobs, to help tech professionals in Austin connect with local events.

 My Vegan Planet